Korea Campus Crusade for Christ: Los Angeles

-Although there were efforts to expand Korea Campus Crusade for Christ, Los Angeles, in the 80's and 90's, it was not until 1996 when Rev. Dong Whan Kim revitalized the organization and propelled it into one of the largest interdenominational Korean mission organizations in Southern California.
+Although there were efforts to expand Korea Campus Crusade for Christ, Los Angeles, in the 1980s and 1990s, it was not until 1996 when Rev. Dong Whan Kim revitalized the organization and propelled it into one of the largest interdenominational Korean mission organizations in Southern California.

 One of its prime ministries is the campus ministry that covers some of the largest college campuses in southern and northern California, including the University of California, Riverside, Santa Monica College, San Jose State University, University of Southern California, University of California, Los Angeles, University of California, Irvine, University of California, Berkeley, California State University, Long Beach, California State University, Northridge, California Institute of Technology, University of California, Santa Barbara, University of California, San Diego, and others.

 Other ministries include summer overseas mission trips where members are encouraged to participate in overseas missions to countries and regions including Thailand, Japan, Asia Minor, Cambodia, East Asia, Mongolia, Central Asia, Laos, South Africa and Hawaii for interstate mission.
-Activities during the mission may include cross-cultural events, teaching English to foreigners, showing films and performing Tae-Kwon-Do demonstrations and if circumstances are safe enough, proselytism.
-Since 1997, Korea Campus Crusade for Christ, Los Angeles, has been conducting annual summer mission trips that came to include upwards of 500 college students participating in the ministry as short-term missionaries.
+Activities during the mission may include cross-cultural events, teaching English to foreigners, showing films and performing tae-kwon-do demonstrations and if circumstances are safe enough, proselytism.
+Since 1997, Korea Campus Crusade for Christ, Los Angeles, has been conducting annual summer mission trips that have come to include upwards of 500 college students participating in the ministry as short-term missionaries.

 KCCC has a weekly prayer gathering called Gethsemane every Thursday at Dong Shin Church in Fullerton.

 iMPACT

 iMPACT is a dance ministry within KCCC.
-The team practices at KCCC Headquarters. iMPACT consists of members all over California from University of California Colleges, Cal State Universities, and Community Colleges.
+The team practices at KCCC headquarters. iMPACT consists of members all over California from University of California Colleges, Cal State Universities, and Community Colleges.
 As of 2013 the director and coordinator was Jason Cheung. iMPACT's main performance is the annual Vision Conference, E-Crusade, and Korea Conference.